Two characters get into an argument, which then leads into a song that describes what they're arguing about. This may even overlap with Feud Episode

 .
 Sometimes the song will be a Counterpoint Duet

-- "Duel Duet" from Shock Treatment, in which Frank and Farley argue that the other one is worthless, giving reasons why.
+- "Duel Duet" from Shock Treatment, in which Brad and Farley argue that the other one is worthless, giving reasons why.

 - There was also a song called "Confrontation" in Jekyll & Hyde where Jekyll and Hyde argue over who should be in control of the body.
 An interesting scene to watch, as Jekyll and Hyde are played by the same actor.

 - "Ah Still Suits Me", from the 1936 Showboat Movie.
 In it, Queenie is nagging her husband Joe about his persistant laziness, while he laughs it off. link

 - "The Boy is Mine" by Monica and Brandy